 Formal complaints must be made to the Headteacher (unless they are about the Headteacher), via the School Office.
-This may be done in person or in writing (preferably on the Complaint Form).
+This may be done in person or in writing (preferably on the Complaint Form at the end of this document).

 The Headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within 3 school days.